ksandom/installUltraleap/README.md

 1. Run `cd installUltraMotion` to get into the repo directory.
 1. Run `sudo ./scripts/setupSystemd` to set it up so that it will start at boot.
 1. Run `sudo systemctl start leapd` to start it now.
+1. Run `sudo systemctl start leapd-resume` to make it automatically restart when your computer resumes from suspend.
+This is to work-around the device not always coming back into a useable state after suspend.
 1. \[optional\] Run `sudo journalctl -fu leapd` to see logs.

 ## Testing it

-Running `LeapControlPanel` is more or less broken on anything I try, but sometimes works.
-This is explained well in the package README.

-Instead you can run `LeapControlPanel --showsettings`
+If running `LeapControlPanel` is broken for you (This is explained well in the package README.); You can run `LeapControlPanel --showsettings`

 From there, there are various things of interest.
 I want to highlight: